rvithayathil/Strawberry-Assignment/README.md

 Combined Domain and Domain.Category into one field for easier filtering.

+Searching for information about data of herbicide toxicity.

 Combined with the data set of herbicide toxicity information.

 Saved cleaned data as strawberry_with_toxicity.csv.